-We spoke with 10 patients on the day of the inspection and reviewed 31 completed Care Quality Commission comments cards.
+We spoke with 11 patients on the day of the inspection and reviewed 26 completed Care Quality Commission comments cards.
 Feedback from patients was positive about the staff and the service.

-Patients told us that staff were approachable, very caring, and friendly and treated them with dignity and respect.
+Patients told us that staff treated them with dignity and respect and were very approachable, caring and understanding.
 Patients also told us that they could have a same day appointment.

 The national GP patient survey results published showed the practice was performing in line with local and national averages.
-364 surveys were sent out and 117 were completed.
-This was a 32% completion rate and represented approximately 4 % of the practice population :
+370 surveys were sent out and 121 were completed.
+This was a 33% completion rate and represented approximately 2% of the practice population: